On evaluation of joint risk for non-negative multivariate risks under dependence uncertainty: Appendix

-In this section, we address how to extend the main results in Section 3 for multivariate distortion joint risk measures from $\sX^d_+$ to $\sX^d$.
-In this situation, all the notations and axioms for functionals are automatically parallelly extended from $\sX^d_+$ to $\sX^d.$ For simplicity of presentation, we concentrate on the case of $ d = 2,$ because compared with $d = 2,$ for the general case $d \geq 3,$ there is no essential difficulty, except the expressions becoming longer and more complicated.
+In this section, we address how to extend the main results for distortion joint risk measures from $\sX^d_+$ to $\sX^d$.
+In this situation, all the notations and axioms for functionals are automatically parallelly extended from $\sX^d_+$ to $\sX^d.$ For simplicity of presentation, we concentrate on the case of $ d = 2$.

-Next theorem extends Theorem 3.2 from non-negative random vectors to general two-dimensional random vectors.
+Next theorem extends Theorem 3.2 to general two-dimensional random vectors.
 By the same arguments, it would not be hard to extend Theorems 3.3 and 3.4 to the general two-dimensional random vectors ${\bf X} \in \sX^2.$ Nevertheless, due to spaces, we will omit their detailed representations at this moment.